cohabs/code-challenge/README.md

 # Getting Started:

-1) Fork the into your workspace.
+1) Fork the repository into your workspace.

 2) Clone it your local machine.